Pattern bargaining and wage leadership in a small open economy

 2013 (English)In: Scandinavian Journal of Economics, ISSN 0347-0520, E-ISSN 1467-9442, Vol. 115, no 1, 109-140 p.Article in journal (Refereed) Published

-Pattern bargaining where the tradables (manufacturing) sector acts as wage leader is a common form of wage bargaining in Europe.
-Our results question the conventional wisdom that such a bargaining set-up produces wage restraint.
-We find that all forms of pattern bargaining give the same macroeconomic outcomes as uncoordinated bargaining under inflation targeting and a flexible exchange rate.
-Under monetary union (a fixed exchange rate) wage leadership for the non-tradables sector is conducive to wage restraint and high employment, whereas wage leadership for the tradables sector is not.
-Loss aversion and comparison thinking in wage setting, where unions evaluate the utility of the wages of their members relative to a wage norm, may lead the follower to set the same wage as the leader.
-Such equilibria can arise when the leader sector is the smaller sector and promote high employment.
+Pattern bargaining with the tradables (manufacturing) sector as the wage leader is common in Europe.
+We question the conventional wisdom that such bargaining produces wage restraint.
+In our model, all forms of pattern bargaining give the same outcomes as uncoordinated bargaining under inflation targeting.
+Under a monetary union, wage leadership for the non-tradables sector is conducive to wage restraint, whereas wage leadership for the tradables sector is not.
+Comparison thinking might lead the follower to set the same wage as the leader.
+Such equilibria can arise when the leader sector is the smaller sector, and these can promote high employment.

 Place, publisher, year, edition, pages

 Comparison thinking, inflation targeting, monetary regimes, wage setting, E24, J50